mixpanel/docs/pages/docs/tracking-methods/sdks/unity.md

 ## Initializing the Library

 To start tracking with the Mixpanel Unity library, you must first initialize it with your project token.
-You can find your token by clicking your name in the upper righthand corner of your Mixpanel project and selecting Settings from the dropdown.
+You can find your token by clicking your name in the upper right hand corner of your Mixpanel project and selecting Settings from the dropdown.

 #### Configuring Mixpanel
 To initialize the library, first open the unity project settings menu for Mixpanel.
 (Edit -> Project Settings -> Mixpanel) Then, enter your project token into the Token and Debug Token input fields within the inspector.